meltano/meltano/docs/src/docs/tutorial.md

 It extracts data from various sources like Salesforce, Zendesk, and Google Analytics and then loads that data into the database of your choice.
 You can use community extractors and loaders or write your own too.

-Meltano's ELT pipeline empowers you to aggregate data from various sources and then gather insights from it using Meltano UI with its automatic SQL generation.
+Meltano's ELT pipeline empowers you to aggregate data from various sources and then gather insights from them using Meltano UI with its automatic SQL generation.
 :::

 ### Analyze with Meltano UI